HaowenWeiJohn/haowenweijohn.github.io/_pages/about.md

   - /about.html
 ---

-As a passionate computer scientist and electrical engineer, I am committed to pushing the boundaries of brain-computer interface (BCI) technology.
-My work revolves around integrating advanced physiological data such as EEG, fNIRS, and fMRI to create accessible, real-time signal processing solutions through machine learning and deep learning techniques.
+Welcome!
+I'm a dynamic researcher, inventive game developer, and a passionate pianist with an unwavering love for Chopin.
+With a strong foundation in computer science and electrical engineering, I specialize in pioneering brain-computer interface (BCI) technology.
+My work focuses on integrating advanced physiological data to create real-time, accessible signal processing solutions through machine learning and deep learning techniques.
+Driven by a desire to bridge gaps and create opportunities, I am dedicated to advancing Human-Computer Interaction and biomedical imaging to improve lives and make technology accessible to all.

-With a Master's in Computer Science from Columbia University and a double major in Computer Science and Electrical & Computer Engineering from Worcester Polytechnic Institute, I have led multiple research teams to publish groundbreaking articles in top Human-Computer Interaction journals.
-These efforts have significantly contributed to the research community and propelled the development of innovative technologies.

-My career goal is to advance the fields of Human-Computer Interaction and biomedical imaging.
-I aim to develop cutting-edge, accessible technologies that improve lives, particularly for disabled individuals.
-I believe that technology should bridge gaps and create opportunities for everyone, regardless of their physical capabilities.

-In addition to my professional pursuits, I am an avid pianist with a deep appreciation for Chopin.
-Music allows me to express emotions and connect with others, complementing my technical expertise and fueling my drive to innovate.

-I am excited about the future of BCI technology and the potential it holds for transforming daily life and accessibility.
-Let's connect and explore how we can collaborate to push the frontiers of technology and make a meaningful impact.
+## Education

+**Columbia University**
+*Sep 2022 - May 2024*
+- Master of Computer Science (Thesis Track)
+- Thesis: From Brain–Computer Interfaces to AI-Enhanced Diagnostics: Developing Cutting-Edge Tools for Medical and Interactive Technologies
+- Brain Computer Interfaces & Neuroimaging Research
+- GPA: 3.81

+**Worcester Polytechnic Institute**
+*Aug 2018 - May 2022*
+- Bachelor Of Computer Science & Electrical and Computer Engineering (Double Major)
+- Mechanical Engineering (Minor)
+- Human-Computer Interaction
+- GPA: 3.91